gmgu/study-triton/6_random/README.md

 ## Example: random initialize 1D tensor

 In the following example, we initialize out tensor with random numbers.
-With the same seed 999, the out tensor is initialized with the same numbers.
-With different seed 999 and 777, the out tensor is initialized with different numbers.

 ```bash
 import torch